 OPMC is currently looking into its possible participation in the Department of Energy's Philippine Conventional Energy Contracting Program (PCECP), where the Company can acquire rights to explore and develop a potential petroleum area.
-Acquisition of new petroleum areas may lead to the discovery of economically Stockholders Customers Government Community The management has been very supportive in the Company's pursuit to venture in new oil and gas fields in the Philippines by providing financial and technical assistance needed to participate in DOE's PCECP. petroleum areas may lead to
+Acquisition of new petroleum areas may lead to StockholdersCustomersGovernmentCommunity The management has been very supportive in the Company's pursuit to venture in new oil and gas fields in the Philippines by providing financial and technical assistance needed to participate in DOE's PCECP. acquire rights to explore and assistance needed to ''' participate in DOE'S PCECP. the discovery of economically profitable oilfields that can be extracted to sustain the country's growing energy demand.